Gamikant/DA6401-Assignment-3-CE21B097/README.md

 ## Project Structure

-The project is organized into three main Jupyter Notebooks:
+The project is organized into three main Jupyter Notebooks: <br>
+In the first 2 notebooks, there are 2 options - 1) Do sweep over hyperparameters, 2) or directly test the best configuration of paramters on test data.

 1.  **`Q1-Q2-Q3-Q4.ipynb`**:
     *   **Question 1**: Theoretical calculations for the number of computations and parameters in a basic RNN seq2seq model.